-The Shady Crypto Start-Up Selling ‘Shares’ in Celebs
+The Shady Crypto Startup Selling ‘Shares’ in Celebs

 “I think it’s a genius idea,” he said.
 “BitClout just opened Pandora’s box.
 It opens the door to now ‘Oh, I see this YouTuber is getting popular.
 I know they’re gonna get more popular now and I have a way to financially benefit from that.’”

-Masmej, who has not claimed his profile because he only uses Ethereum, said his peers were less impressed.
+Masmej, who has not claimed his profile because he only uses ethereum, said his peers were less impressed.
 “I asked my friends in crypto and they were like ‘Dude, this is a chain for boomers,’” he said.
-“They are only on Bitcoin, this is not going to work, and they are impersonating people’s Twitter accounts.’”
+“They are only on bitcoin, this is not going to work, and they are impersonating people’s Twitter accounts.’”

 Prestwich agreed: “This is not the cool, hot crypto-startup.
 This is people who are part of the establishment trying to imitate some of the hot crypto-startups in order to make money.”